 To facilitate consistency in the presentation of indicator assessments across a wide range of topics and regions/countries, a common indicator structure was developed by the MSFD Common Implementation Strategy (CIS), in collaboration with the Regional Sea Conventions (Guidance Document 13).
 Member States are encouraged to use the common indicator structure, whenever possible.

 Annex V of the present guidance includes a schema following the common indicator structure for the publication of these indicators.
 Use of this schema would allow the possibility of including the regional and national indicators into a WISE-marine indicators library (i.e. to have the indicator assessment displayed in WISE-Marine).
 The annex includes also the mapping of the fields to the ‘Indicators’ schema to be reported.
-Member States may use the schema for future link-up to WISE-Marine.
 It is expected that the schema for the common indicator structure will have limited use in 2018 reporting, but could be introduced over time.

 Supporting data